Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 Use a spoon to form a well in the flour mixture, then pour the milk mixture into the well.
 Stir just until the ingredients are incorporated and a soft dough forms.

 Turn the dough onto a lightly floured surface and shape it into an approximately 9 x 9 inch square.
-Fold the square in half, then press and shape it back to its original size.
+Fold the square in half to form a rectangle, then press and shape it back to its original size.
 Repeat the folding and shaping process twice, then use a rolling pin to roll the dough to about ½ inch thick.

 Arrange the cut biscuits on the prepared baking sheet, leaving at least an inch of space between adjacent biscuits.